 Attribution Review

 If you’re accustomed to tracking attribution using Marketo and Revenue Explorer, Bizible represents a significant change.
-In my last post, we covered the primary functions of attribution tools: capturing data, modeling data and reporting on that data.
 In this post, we’ll focus on each function, to illustrate the variances of the tools as well as provide common applications to emphasize the impact on your operations.

 Data Capture